zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 - **Large-scale applications**: Datasets with millions to billions of documents where query performance is critical
 - **High-throughput scenarios**: Applications requiring fast response times under heavy query loads
-- **Memory-constrained environments**: Systems where traditional dense vector approaches are not feasible due to its large index size
-- **Hybrid search systems**: Applications combining multiple retrieval methods for optimal performance

 Consider sparse ANN when you need the efficiency of sparse retrieval but require better performance than traditional neural sparse search methods can provide at scale.